×

 Expats, digital nomads and retirees living in Poland responded:

 "I like the peaceful way of life in Rzeszow.
 The theatre and Opera house are very good, there are often concerts by local bands.
 If you like the outdoors life, there are plenty of forests, lots of lakes and rivers.
 The parks are well kept and clean.
 The local people tend to be very nice, once they get to know you.
 The town square is the focal point for meeting up with friends, in the summer months.
 The winters can be quite bad, with temperatures dropping to -20.
-The tv service here is good, with a lot of programs available in English," explained one expat in Rzeszów.
+The tv service here is good, with a lot of programs available in English," said one expat in Rzeszów.

 Get Quote